YukiAttano/style_generator/style_generator/README.md

   final TextStyle titleStyle;
   final TextStyle subtitleStyle;

+  // Types that have a lerp function, whether static or not are used for lerp() automatically.
-  // lerp method from Some<T, K> will be used final Some<Color, double>? color;
+  // Here, the lerp() method from Some<T, K> will be used. final Some<Color, double>? color;
   final Color? selectionColor;